Stiff Neck? Try These Home Remedies!

 - Forcing the neck to support weight or sudden movements

-It can occur as a consequence of more serious conditions that require medical attention.
-Meningitis and a herniated disc both causes a stiff neck, for example.
-It’s vital to not ignore the symptoms, especially if they become more intense.
+It can occur as a result of serious conditions that will require medical attention.
+Meningitis and a herniated disc both cause a stiff neck, for example.
+Because of that, it’s vital to not ignore the symptoms, especially if they become more intense.

 Home remedies for a stiff neck

 As we already mentioned, a stiff neck can be mild or intense (chronic).
-In the latter case, you cannot turn your head without experiencing intense pain.
+In the latter, you won’t be able to turn your head without experiencing intense pain.
 Some treatments that you’ll find useful if you’re suffering from this problem are:

 This is the most popular home remedy.
-You can go to a massage therapist or ask someone at home to carefully massage your neck.
+You can go to a massage therapist or, alternatively, ask someone at home to carefully massage your neck.
 For a greater effect, you can use essential oils.
-You don’t have to go out and buy some, you can use the ones you already have available in your home like olive or almond oil.
+You don’t have to go out and buy any, just use the ones you already have available in your home like olive or almond oil.

-Just heat them a little in a double boiler or microwave.
-Be careful that you don’t burn your skin.
-The heat and movement are good for loosening muscles, whether on the neck or elsewhere on the body.
+Just heat them a little on the stove or in the microwave.
+However, be careful that you don’t burn your skin.
+The heat and movement are good for loosening muscles, whether in the neck or elsewhere on the body.

-Take a few drops of oil (if you’re using essential oils, try lavender or rosemary) and apply to the affected area in circular motions with a gentle pressure.
-It will relax painful muscles and promote blood flow, reducing stiffness in minutes.
+Take a few drops of oil (if you’re using essential oils, try lavender or rosemary) and then apply them to the affected area in circular motions with a gentle pressure.
+It will relax painful muscles and increase blood flow, reducing stiffness in minutes.

 Applying heat to a stiff neck is an excellent way to relieve pain.
-You can, for example, take a hot shower and let the water run on your neck, wet a towel with boiling water and apply as a compress, or even use an electric heating pad.
+You can, for example, take a hot shower and direct the water jet onto your neck.
+Alternatively, you can wet a towel with boiling water and apply it as a compress, or even use an electric heating pad.

 Taking a bath with Epsom salts is another excellent remedy for a stiff neck.
-This salt is rich in magnesium which promotes blood flow and has the ability to reduce muscles tension.
+This salt is rich in magnesium which promotes blood flow and has the ability to reduce muscle tension.

-Fill the tub with warm water and add a handful of Epsom salts to dissolve.
-Immerse yourself in the water so that your neck can soak.
-The good news is that this remedy or technique will help you in general to be more relaxed and loose.
+Firstly, fill the tub with warm water and add a handful of Epsom salts to dissolve.
+Then immerse yourself in the water so that it covers your neck.
+The good news is that this remedy or technique will help you feel more relaxed in general, loosening your muscles.

 Apple cider vinegar

-Apple cider vinegar offers many benefits for health.
-For muscle aches, it helps reduce swelling.
-Simply wet a cloth with vinegar and place on the neck as a compress.
+Apple cider vinegar offers many benefits for your health.
+For muscle aches, it helps to reduce swelling.
+Simply wet a cloth with vinegar and then place it on the neck as a compress.
 Another option is to rub the affected area with vinegar.

-Cut a few slices of raw radish and apply to the painful area.
-Let work for a few minutes then rinse with warm water.
-It’s really calming and a refreshing and affordable remedy.
+Firstly, cut a few slices of raw radish and apply them to the painful area.
+Let it work for a few minutes and then rinse with warm water.
+It’s really calming, and is a refreshing and affordable remedy.